 - A comprehensive assessment of patients is required to identify treatment options that are tailored to the needs of individual patients.

-- Multimodal behavioural, physical and psychological techniques should always be considered alongside oral or invasive treatments of IC/BPS.
+- Multimodal behavioural, physical and psychological techniques should always be considered alongside oral or invasive treatments of IC/PBS.

 - Treatment is mainly symptomatic and supportive.

 - This condition usually warrants a multidisciplinary approach for optimum outcome.